atlas-doc/doc/atlas-api-documentation/api-reference/overview/making-requests.md

 ```
 Content-Encoding:gzip
 ```
-Because the server may not compress data when the data size is small.
+Please note that the server may not compress data when the data size is small.